erin-rtfm/doc-templates/README.md

 ## Pull Requests
 A pull request is your request for the Doc Template repo to pull in your changes.
 You don't need permission to make a pull request.
 After you submit your pull request, Erin reviews your changes.

-During a review, I looks at your changes and confirm they're appropriate for the project and match the commit messages you submitted.
+During a review, I look at your changes and confirm they're appropriate for the project and match the commit message you submitted.
 After I'm done with the review, I'll do one of three things:

 1. **Accept all changes without comment.** This happens when your changes had no issues. _Your contributions will go live immediately._
 2. **Accept all changes with comment.** This happens when there are small issues with your changes that don't affect their viability for the project.
 For example, a few minor spelling errors.
 You will see comments as a reply to your pull request. _Your contributions will go live immediately._